 Presidio Park was also the site of the historic Royal Presidio Of San Diego Fort, which housed the first permanent European settlement in the western coast of the United States.
 Despite none of the original structures remaining, it was declared a National Historic Landmark in 1960.

 The Junipero Serra Museum was built in the park in the Spanish Revival style to house and display the collections of the San Diego Historical Society.
-This makes it a fabulous destination for fans of history to learn about the origins of the area and see some incredible historic locations first-hand.
+Great area to learn about the origins of the area and see some incredible historic locations first-hand.

-In a similar vein, on the Old Town side of the district, you have the Old Town San Diego State Historic Park, which is also listed on the Register Of Historic Places.
-The park is filled with historic structures, dating back to the 1800’s, which give you a clear view of what the city would once have looked like.
+You can visit the Old Town San Diego State Historic Park, which is filled with historic structures, dating back to the 1800’s, giving you a clear view of what the city would once have looked like.

 Many now house exhibits and even the Wells Fargo History Museum, while souvenir shops and restaurants are present around the park, making it an absolutely wonderful place to spend a full day taking in the history of the area.